missioncontrolai/launchkit/README.md

   <img src="./docs/images/launchkit_logo_512px.webp" alt="drawing" width="200"/>
 </p>

-LaunchKit is an open-source library designed to empower developers to efficiently build and deploy custom Python-backed tools that extend the functionality of GPT-based chatbots.
-It simplifies the transformation of your Python functions into tool specifications that can be understood by AI APIs, using type annotations to generate JSON schemas in the OpenAI format.
+LaunchKit is an open-source library that enables developers to create and manage Python tools which enhance GPT chatbots' capabilities.
+It turns your Python code into a format that AI systems like OpenAI's GPT can understand and use, thanks to the generation of JSON schemas driven by your code's type annotations.

-This library harnesses Pydantic to interpret function signatures—including arguments, names, and docstrings—creating compatible data models that ultimately facilitate the dynamic generation of JSON schemas.
-When chatbots invoke these functions, LaunchKit also utilizes Pydantic's validation capabilities to ensure that incoming data adheres to the expected function schemas, promoting accurate and reliable bot operation.
+Using Pydantic, LaunchKit reads your code's structure and details, ensuring that bots can interact with your tools correctly.
+This process provides clear, enforceable contracts between your functions and chatbots, making your bots smart and reliable.

 #### With Launchkit, you can: